futtetennista/mars-rover/README.md

   or allow to express diagonal movements in one move etc.
 * Add more unit tests
 * Build and run code in a dockerised environment
-* Create a CI / CD pipeline to build and run tests
 * Support more than 2 robots
 * Support larger grids
 * Expose an API